akazukin5151/syncplay/README.md

 This is a fork of Syncplay that adds support for [webtorrent](https://github.com/webtorrent/webtorrent-cli).

-For tormenting, only mpv is supported on Linux. mpv and IINA is supported on macOS.
+For torrenting, only mpv is supported on Linux. mpv and IINA is supported on macOS.
 Windows is not supported.
 Non-torrent features are maintained, so this can function as a perfect replacement for upstream Syncplay.

 ## Install for macOS